mybigday/react-native-external-display/docs/IOSMultipleScenes.md

 For a multi-window app with exactly the same layout, maybe you can close the main scene forever (Use `closeScene` method or custom configuration), and make the root of the main app is composed of multiple `<ExternalDisplay>`:

-- Edit `AppDelegate.mm`: Use `noMainScene:NO` (`UISceneConfiguration * configuration = [RNExternalAppDelegateUtil application:application configurationForConnectingSceneSession:connectingSceneSession options:options noMainScene:YES];`) so it will not create the main scene to show the root view.
+- Edit `AppDelegate.mm`: Use `noMainScene: @YES` scene option (`UISceneConfiguration * configuration = [RNExternalAppDelegateUtil application:application configurationForConnectingSceneSession:connectingSceneSession options:options sceneOptions:@{ @"noMainScene": @YES }];`) so it will not create the main scene to show the root view.
 - Make sure your app can automatically create new scene & render views by `<ExternalDisplay>`.

 Example is WIP.